Recursive Program Synthesis from Sketches and Mixed-Quantifier Properties: Our Synthesis Algorithm

 Then, given a set of properties \Prs and a list of measure functions $\mu_1,\ldots,\mu_n$, the synthesis problem is to find, if one exists, a list of implementations $\vec e = e_1,\ldots,e_n$, one for each $f_i$ such that for all $i\in 1\ldots n$, $e_i$ is admissible with respect to $B$ and $\mu_i$, $e_i$ is a completion of $\Msk_i$, and $\vec e \models_B \Prs$. \end{problem}

-We allow $\Prs$ to be a set of arbitrary first-order logic formulas in prenex form.
-A $\forall^*$-property is a property without existential properties, whereas a {\em mixed-quantifier property} contains both universal and existential quantifiers.
-We will start by considering only $\forall^*$-properties, and later show how to reduce the mixed-quantifier case to the $\forall^*$ case.
-This reduction will involve automatic {\em Skolemization} to eliminate existential quantifiers and we will require the user to attach sketches to the Skolem functions.
+We emphasize that the measure functions are provided by the user.
+In our benchmarks, the measure functions are typically simple and natural, e.g., the length of a list or number of nodes in a tree.
+An interesting idea is to automatically synthesize measure functions, but we leave this for future work.

+We allow \Prs to be a set of {\em mixed-quantifier} (MQ) properties, which are formulas that contain both universal and existential quantifiers.
+We assume that these formulas are in prenex normal form.
+Additionally, we require that whenever a function under synthesis is applied to a variable (or an expression containing a variable), that variable is universally quantified and no existentially quantified variable comes before it in the quantifier prefix of the property.
+For example, $\FA{\ttt{xs}, \ttt{ys}} {\EX{\ttt{suffix}}{ (\ttt{prefixb}\ \ttt{xs}\ \ttt{ys}) \implies \ttt{ys} = \ttt{xs} \cdot \ttt{suffix}}}$ is a typical MQ property: the function \ttt{prefixb} is applied to universally quantified variables, and the existentially quantified variable is used as a certificate.
+We do not constrain the quantifier prefix of the property (c.f. \ttt{prefixmin} in Fig.~\ref{fig:mq-properties}).
+The restriction is only on which variables a function under synthesis can be applied to.
+This restriction is algorithmically relevant in Section~\ref{sec:genr}.

-\section{Our $\forall^*$-Synthesis Algorithm}
+\section{Our Synthesis Algorithm}

 Our synthesis algorithm works by (carefully) enumerating candidate programs and checking them against the specification.
-If a candidate program is incorrect, a {\em counterexample generator} (cgen) produces a counterexample, which demonstrates that the program is incorrect.
+If a candidate program is incorrect, a {\em counterexample generator} produces a counterexample, which demonstrates that the program is incorrect.
 This suggests a {\em brute force} algorithm: enumerate, check, repeat until no counterexamples are found.
 However, this brute force approach is not feasible, as the space of candidate programs is typically far too large.
 To address this challenge, our algorithm also {\em generalizes} each counterexample, producing a constraint on the syntax of candidate programs.
-As the algorithm explores a candidate at each step, new counterexamples are found, and the set of syntactic constraints becomes larger, ruling out more and more of the search space.
+As the algorithm explores candidates, new counterexamples are found, and the set of syntactic constraints becomes larger, ruling out more and more of the search space.